 A few weeks ago an MBA classmate who heads up leadership development programs at a prestigious Ivy-league university reached out to some alums to ask for our personal reflections on leadership and privilege.
 As I started to mull over her questions, one of the first thoughts that occurred to me was that, by any objective standard, I am walking privilege.

 However of course as an individual, with my own story and background, I too - as the article she attached to her ask pointed out - can still suffer hugely from the use and abuse of privilege and power.
 The fact that as a member of a certain class of people, with a certain background, I have generalized privilege in no way excludes the fact that as an individual I can feel very un-privileged.
-And that that feeling at the individual level can be intensely painful, even traumatic.
+And that those feelings at the individual level can be intensely painful, even traumatic.

 In making the decision to share my story and my reflections on this topic with a group of Ivy League MBA students (privilege anyone?), I decided to hell with it, I would just be brave and put it out there - without regard to the range of responses it may evoke.
 And I am doing the same here, on this much larger, even more public platform.